Teeolulope/E-Learning-Student-Success-Dropout-Risk-Dashboard/README.md

 **Answers: which courses are working, and which aren't?**

-Which courses have the highest completion? — ranked bar chart by completion rate Do better courses lose fewer students? — combo chart comparing dropout rate against the category average Does poor internet hurt course completion? — heatmap of completion rate by course category × internet type Do completers score higher? — scatter plot of completion rate vs average quiz score

 Key finding: Programming and Data Analytics lead on both completion (66% and 64%) and quiz scores, while Vocational and Healthcare consistently underperform on both (40% and 42% completion).
 Poor internet cuts completion by 15–20 percentage points across every course category regardless of subject.

 <img width="1165" height="655" alt="Screenshot 2026-06-19 101447" src="https://github.com/user-attachments/assets/1a698282-0431-449b-8b66-100b8717c77c" />